Collection: Emily Kngwarreye

 While Western critics often compare her work to Impressionism or Abstract Expressionism, Emily famously insisted, "Whole lot, that's all, my Dreaming, the whole lot."
 Her style underwent a rapid and radical evolution, beginning with intricate, batik-inspired linear works that mimicked ceremonial markings.

 This transitioned into a "high-dotting" phase, where veils of dots obscured underlying structures, eventually giving way to the bold, gestural brushstrokes and sweeping colour fields of her final years.
-Her work was a visual manifestation of the Anwekety (pencil yam) Dreaming and the seasonal cycles of the Alhalkere landscape, capturing the very pulse of the earth.
+Her work was a visual manifestation of the Anwekety (pencil yam) Dreaming, alongside totems including Arkerrthe (mountain devil lizard) and Ntange (grass seed), and the seasonal cycles of the Alhalkere landscape, capturing the very pulse of the earth.

 Earth's Creation (1994): A Masterpiece of Vitality